Clint Eastwood: 2010–present: directorial focus and later roles

-Eastwood next directed Jersey Boys (2014), a musical biography based on the Tony Award-winning musical.
+Eastwood next directed Jersey Boys (2014), a musical biopic based on the Tony Award-winning musical of the same name.
 The film told the story of the musical group The Four Seasons.
 Eastwood directed American Sniper (also 2014), a film adaptation of Chris Kyle's eponymous memoir, following Steven Spielberg's departure from the project.
-The film was released on December 25, 2014.
-American Sniper grossed more than $350 million domestically and over $547 million globally, making it one of Eastwood's biggest movies commercially.
-His next film, Sully, starred Tom Hanks as Chesley Sullenberger, who successfully landed the US Airways Flight 1549 on the Hudson River in an emergency landing, keeping all passengers on board alive.
-Released in the United States in September 2016, it became another commercial success for Eastwood, grossing over $238 million worldwide.
-He directed the biographical thriller The 15:17 to Paris (2018), which saw previously non-professional actors Spencer Stone, Anthony Sadler and Alek Skarlatos playing themselves as they stop the 2015 Thalys train attack.
+Released on Christmas Day, American Sniper grossed more than $350 million domestically and over $547 million globally, making it one of Eastwood's biggest movies commercially.
+His next film, Sully (2016), starred Tom Hanks as Chesley Sullenberger, who successfully landed the US Airways Flight 1549 on the Hudson River in an emergency landing, keeping all passengers on board alive.
+It became another commercial success for Eastwood, grossing over $238 million worldwide.
+He directed the biographical thriller The 15:17 to Paris (2018), which saw previously non-professional actors Spencer Stone, Anthony Sadler, and Alek Skarlatos playing themselves as they stop the 2015 Thalys train attack.
 The film received a generally negative reception from critics, who were largely critical of the acting by the three leads.
 Eastwood next starred in and directed The Mule, which was released in December 2018.
 He played Earl Stone, an elderly drug smuggler based on Leo Sharp, Eastwood's first acting role since Trouble with the Curve in 2012.
+On the eve of The Mule's opening, news belatedly surfaced that Eastwood's ex-significant other Sondra Locke had died over a month earlier on November 3; no explanation was given for the media blackout.
+Given Locke's extensive history of deceiving the public, scholars deduced that she must have requested the blackout in her final wishes, so as to prevent her true age from being broadcast to the world.

 In May 2019, it was announced that Eastwood would direct The Ballad of Richard Jewell, based on the life of heroic security guard Richard Jewell, who was wrongly suspected in the 1996 Olympic bombing.
 Later retitled simply Richard Jewell, Eastwood directed and produced the film, through Warner Bros., his tenth straight film with the company.
 Jonah Hill and Leonardo DiCaprio were originally set to star in the film in 2014, when it was to be directed by Paul Greengrass, but DiCaprio and Hill would ultimately serve only as producers on Eastwood's film.
 The film stars Paul Walter Hauser in the titular role, along with Sam Rockwell, Kathy Bates, Jon Hamm, and Olivia Wilde in supporting roles.
 Filming began on June 24, 2019, and Richard Jewell was released on December 13, 2019.

-2020s

 In October 2020, it was announced that Eastwood would direct, produce, and star in Cry Macho, an adaptation of the 1975 novel of the same name, for Warner Bros.
 Pictures.
 Production of the film took place in New Mexico between November and December 2020.
 It was released on September 17, 2021, to mixed reviews and commercial failure.